 Conversations with curators, researchers, conservators and archivists about a single artwork within their area of expertise.

 Long form articles on art and art history.

 Every month, we invite two friends to illustrate a banner and to curate a playlist for our monthly digest of articles.
 You can find previous month’s banners and playlists in our archive.

-For now, we envision this as a primarily virtual space — and hopefully one that reaches the screens of digital readers all around the world.
+For now, we envision this as a primarily virtual space — one that hopefully reaches the screens of digital readers all around the world.

-We do organise events occasionally, and more details about upcoming happenings can be found on our events page.
+We do organise events occasionally, and more details can be found on our events page.

 If you like what we do, please consider supporting our work with a small donation.

 We are committed towards fostering an inclusive community by creating a platform that embraces all — regardless of geographical or physical constraints.
 However, we do acknowledge that we're still very much a work in progress.
-If you or you know of someone whose work should be featured on this platform, please drop us a note on our contact page.
+If you or you know of someone whose work should be featured on this platform, please drop us a note.

 Nothing contained on this website should be construed as granting license or right to use any trademark without the prior written consent of Object Lessons Space.